skidmoreamy/amy-web-profile/README.md

 There are a few adjustments that can be made to the Bootstrap grid to polish up the layout a bit.
 See **Edits &amp; Suggestions** below for details on technical issues and fixes.

+I'm also concerned that I'm not seeing the latest codebase on GitHub since the last commits for this project are the ones I made during our Milestone 2b checkin 11 days ago.
+Remember to commit early and often.

 All in all, nice work on putting together thoughful content and a visually engaging design.
 You've throughly challenged yourself with this project, and I hope this has been a valuable learning experience for you.

 Your Milestone 3/Final Delivery for PWP passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).